Work-With-Phoenix/Website-Sample-001/readme.md

 NOTE: Before you submit your work, make sure that all is as it should be.
 Upload your work within the same directory if possible.
 And finally your website must be responsive.

-Can't wait to have you on my time.
+Can't wait to have you on my team.
 You got this 😊!

 Site Attributed to : https://dutcredit.co.ke/